bcat/qmk_userspace/keyboards/eco/keymaps/bcat/README.md

 # bcat's Eco layout

-This is a cute little 4x14 ortholinear keyboard.
-I've set it up using an unsplit, ortho version of my [split 3x6 + 3 thumb keys](/layouts/split_3x6_3/bcat) (Crkbd) layout with a few tweaks.
+This is a cute little 4x14 ortholinear keyboard that uses every IO pin available on a Pro Micro (or compatible) controller.

 <details>
 <summary>Layout notes</summary>

+* Based on [split 3x6+3](/layouts/split_3x6_3/bcat) layout.
+See that page for detailed rationale on keymap design.
 * The alpha keys are separated by an extra two columns in the middle to provide a little more hand separation, similar to a split keyboard.
 * The top three rows of the extra middle columns feature navigation keys and